Enter your zip to

 A Quick Primer on the Stucco Replacement Process

 Siding a home in stucco is a pretty labor-intensive process.
 If your home’s walls are made out of concrete, brick, stone, or any other type of masonry, the stucco will adhere directly to the walls.
-If it’s wood, however, the workmen will need to create a scratch coat by laying metal lathe around the wood.
+If it’s wood, however, the workmen will need to create a scratch coat by laying a metal lathe around the wood.

 After that, they’ll generally apply three layers of stucco.
 The first layer adheres the stucco to the building wall.
-The second coat, called the brown, evens out the surface, and the last coat is where they’ll add the finish.
+The second coat called the brown, evens out the surface, and the last coat is where they’ll add the finish.
 Texture is applied either by hand using a trowel, or sprayed with a stucco sprayer connected to an air compressor.
 Can you guess which one is more labor-intensive?
 (Trick question: they both are.)
-Thankfully, once all that work is done, you can typically expect your stucco siding to last about 50 to 80 years—that’s a really long time for a building material!
+Thankfully, once all that work is done, you can typically expect your stucco siding to last about 50 to 80 years—that’s a long time for a building material!

 Find the Right Contractor for Your Siding Project